AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2757.
 Review of adequacy of nuclear weapons budget.

+2758.
+Improvements to cost estimates informing analyses of alternatives.

 #### Part B—Penalties ####

 2761.
 Restriction on use of funds to pay penalties under environmental laws.